 Jacey Birch anchors Local 10 News Mornings each weekday from 4:30 a.m. to 7 a.m.
-She is also proud to be the Animal Advocate for Local 10, as well as being a part of the Investigation Team.
+She is also proud to be the animal advocate for Local 10's investigative team.

 Jacey joined Local 10 News in January 2004 and is proud that many of her animal investigations have not only educated people, but changed laws on the books in Miami-Dade and Broward counties.

 Jacey is a born and bred native South Floridian.
 She grew up in North Miami, but when her family moved to Broward County, she attended Deerfield Beach Middle School and Deerfield Beach High School.
 After graduation, she attended the University of Florida, earning her bachelor of arts in political science and Bachelor of Science in journalism.

 After college, it was off to Clarksburg, West Virginia, and WBOY for her first job in television anchoring the weekend newscast.

 Clarksburg, a small coal-mining town, was a big cultural change from Miami.
 The first story she covered was the Y2K "crisis" on New Year's Eve.

 Snowstorms were a big part of everyday life while she was there, and this Florida girl still can't believe she maneuvered around those snow-covered roads and mountains hunting down her stories as a one-man-band.

 After six months, she took her next job at WDBJ in Roanoke, Virginia, where she was responsible for daily weather reports and entertainment stories in the Star City.
 She loved the small-town atmosphere, the mild change in seasons and the beautiful Blue Ridge Mountains.